shiori793/web-dev-1/JS/quiz/javascript-quiz-02/Answer.md

 // C: false and false

 // Ans: A
-// Short explanation: These output shows results by calculating or compared to a default value. "+true" means "default value 0 plus true (1) = 1", '!"Lydia"' means 'the result comparing "undefined" and "Lydia"'.
+// Short explanation: These output shows results by calculating or compared to a default value. "+true" means "default value 0 plus true (1) = 1", '!"Lydia"' means 'the result comparing "undefined" to "Lydia"'.

 ```
 ###### Question 3: What's the output?